-Amounts reported for governmental activities in the statement of net position are di ifferent because: Capital assets used in governmental activities are not financial resources and, therefore, are not reported in the governmental funds as assets.
-Capital assets 24,136,687 Accumulated depreciation (9,385,871) 14,750,816 The District's proportionate share of the Wisconsin Retirement System net pension asset is reported on the statement of net position, but is not reported in the governmental funds.
-2,837,821 The District's net OPEB liability is not currently available and thus not reported in the governmental funds.
-(110,013) The District's net LRLIF liability is not currently available and thus not reported in the governmental funds.
-(398,901) Deferred inflows and outflows of resources are applicable to future periods, and therefore, are not reported in the governmental funds.
-WRS pension outflows 4,449,961 LRLIF outflows 172,671 OPEB outflows 304,803 WRS pension inflows (6,230,981) LRLIF inflows (116,418) (1, 410,064) (1,419,964) Long-term debt and related items are not due and payable in the current period and, therefore, are not reported in the governmental funds.
-Long-term liabilities at year end consist of: General obligation bonds 23,325,000 Unamortized premium 777,628 Capital lease obligation 394,260 (24.407.000) (24,496,888) Accrued interest payable on debt is not due and payable in the current period and, therefore, is not reported as a liability in the governmental funds.
-(144,412) TOTAL NET POSITION - GOVERNMENTAL ACTIVITIES \$ 20,911,728
+TOTAL FUND BALANCES - GOVERNMENTAL FUNDS \$ 20,935,829

+Amounts reported for governmental activities in the statement of net position are di fferent because:

+Capital assets used in governmental activities are not financial resources and, therefore, are not reported in the governmental funds as assets.

+Capital assets 44,288,514

+Accumulated depreciation (9,688,690)

+34,599,824

+The District's proportionate share of the Wisconsin Retirement System

+net pension asset is reported on the statement of net position,

+but is not reported in the governmental funds.
+3,558,465

+The post employment benefit payment is reported as an expenditure on the governmental funds.
+The unfunded portion is reported as a liability on the

+Statement of net position.
+(46,756)

+The post employment benefit payment is reported as an expenditure on the governmental funds.
+The unfunded portion is reported as a liability on the

+Statement of net position.
+(427,397)

+Deferred inflows and outflows of resources are applicable to future periods, and therefore, are not reported in the governmental funds.

+WRS pension outflows 6,696,117

+LRLIF outflows 144,889

+OPEB outflows 290,815

+WRS pension inflows (8,385,978)

+LRLIF inflows (100,449)

+(1,354,606)

+Long-term debt and related items are not due and payable in the current period and, therefore, are not reported in the governmental funds.

+Long-term liabilities at year end consist of:

+General obligation bonds (31,320,000)

+Unamortized premium (727,435)

+Capital lease obligation (421,396)

+(121,590) (32,468,831)

+Accrued interest payable on debt is not due and payable in the current

+period and, therefore, is not reported as a liability in the governmental funds.
+(225,997)

+TOTAL NET POSITION - GOVERNMENTAL ACTIVITIES \$ 24,570,531